-UK, Canada impose sanctions on Belarus president, 7 others
+UK, Canada impose sanctions on Belarus president, officials

 The political opposition in Belarus has challenged the results of the country’s Aug.
 9 presidential election, which gave Lukashenko a sixth term with 80% of the vote.
 Protests demanding his resignation have continued for more than seven weeks.
 Opposition figures and some poll workers say the results were fraudulent.

 During the first few days of demonstrations, police arrested more than 7,000 people and used violence on protesters.
-Since then, opposition activists have been jailed and threatened with prosecution. a landslide.
+Since then, opposition activists have been jailed and threatened with prosecution.